marioestradarosa/loopback-next/docs/site/Parsing-requests.md

 argument `todo`, and the schema specification inside it is inferred from its type `Todo`.
 The type is exported from a `Todo` model.

-_See [model](Model.md) to know more details about how to decorate a model class_
+{% include note.html title="Model documentation" content="See [model](Model.md) to know more details about how to decorate a model class" %}

-When the `PUT` method `/todo/{id}` get called, the `todo` instance from request body will be validated with a well defined specification.
+When the `PUT` method `/todo/{id}` gets called, the `todo` instance from the request body will be validated with a well defined specification.

-Section [RequestBody Decorator](Decorators.md#requestbody-decorator) has a very detailed explanation of the various ways to provide a request body specification.
-It would be a redundant to repeat it here.
-So make sure you read that section to understand how to use `@requestBody()`.
+Section on [RequestBody Decorator](Decorators.md#requestbody-decorator) has a very detailed explanation of the various ways to provide a request body specification.
+Make sure you read that section to understand how to use `@requestBody()`.

 A few tips worth mentioning: